SSWConsulting/SSW.Rules.Content/rules/blazor-appstate-pattern-with-notifications/rule.md

 Whenever the `IncrementCount()` or `Reset()` methods are invoked, any listeners on the page will invoke the handling code attached to the `PropertyChanged` event - and be able to invoke `StateHasChanged` in order to update their respective views.

 The real value of implementing `INotifyPropertyChanged` (or by using an abstraction like `BaseClass<T>` above) is when the same shared state object is used multiple times on the same page and having the `PropertyChanged` event handlers invoked from a single interaction and automatically keeping the view up to date for all components.

+Although this mitigates an issue with the [AppState pattern](blazor-basic-appstate-pattern), it is still not a complete solution for all scenarios.
+For more complex scenarios, consider using a Redux state management pattern.
+[Fluxor](https://github.com/mrpmorris/Fluxor) is a NuGet package implementing the Redux pattern for Blazor.